You scream, I scream, we all scream for…chocolate!

 - 1/4 tsp sea salt

-- Preheat oven to 350 degrees F (176 C) and lightly grease an 8x8-inch (or similar size) baking dish with coconut oil, then line with parchment paper (the oil helps the parchment paper stick to the sides).
+- Preheat oven to 350 degrees F (176 C) and lightly grease an 8×8-inch (or similar size // adjust number/size of pan if altering batch size) baking dish with coconut oil, then line with parchment paper (the oil helps the parchment paper stick to the sides).

-- Prepare flax eggs in a small mixing bowl.
+- Prepare flax eggs in a small mixing bowl by combining flaxseed meal and water.
 Set aside.

 - To a large mixing bowl add melted vegan butter or coconut oil, coconut sugar, maple syrup and vanilla extract.
 Whisk thoroughly to combine and start dissolving the coconut sugar.